wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agent/power-virtual-agent-bots/includes/3-create-bots.md

 ## Deleting a bot

 Bots that are no longer needed can be removed from your environment.
-This may happen in scenarios where it is being replaced with a different bot, or if the bot simply just does not fit the needs of your organization anymore.
+This may happen in scenarios where it is being replaced with a different bot, or if the bot just does not fit the needs of your organization anymore.
 Use the bot icon on the top menu bar, and then select the bot you want to delete.
 The Delete Bot option is available from the Settings icon on the top menu bar and selecting general settings.

 > [!div class="mx-imgBorder"]
 > [![general settings](../media/pva-3-3-ssm.png)](../media/pva-3-3-ssm.png#lightbox)